ckswilliams/modOpenREM/docs/install.rst

 .. sourcecode:: console

-    python manage.py makemigrations --empty remapp
     python manage.py migrate

-The first command will create a skeleton ``0001_initial.py`` migration file.
-The second command runs the migration files, and will display the text ``Applying remapp.0002_0_7_fresh_install_add_median...
+This command runs the migration file, and will display the text ``Applying remapp.0002_0_7_fresh_install_add_median...
 OK``, indicating that the median function has been added.

 Start all the services!